top of page

 Day 37 - Red Bay, Newfoundland and Labrador

-Today we arrived back in Canada; this morning, we woke to a foggy and misty day as we crept closer to Red Bay late in the afternoon.
+Today, we arrived back in Canada; this morning, we woke to a foggy and misty day as we crept closer to Red Bay late in the afternoon.

 Tender trips take about 5 minutes to cross the water to the piers.
 When the team have all their ducks lined up, it can be very efficient and have little waiting time.

 We were given a little map with places of interest to visit and strolled around the beautiful petite village.
 It was quaint, with a warm community vibe.
-Very green, clean and well maintained, with lots of flora and a pocket of nature with stunning views.
+Very green, clean and well-maintained, with lots of flora and a pocket of nature with stunning views.

-Red Bay is home to a few friendly Canadians, just shy of 200.
+Red Bay is home to a few friendly Canadians, shy of 200.
 Red Bay is a fishing village in Labrador, notable as one of the most precious underwater archaeological sites in the Americas.
 It was a central Basque whaling area between 1530 and the early 17th century.

-As we walked, we had many flies and insects join us, so to become prepared; our face masks were an advantage to avoid dining on these little creatures.
+As we walked, we had many flies and insects join us, so to become prepared, our face masks were an advantage to avoid dining on these little creatures.

 We all had a few hours to enjoy the outside world and loved basking in the views, local village sites, museums and history.

-Back on the ship for the evening to make our way to Corner Brook for the morning.
+We were back on the ship for the evening to make our way to Corner Brook for the morning.

-After catching up with fellow passengers, the boat tour as you come ashore with Whaler's Quest was a huge hit, be sure to look them up for an insightful cruise on the history of Red Bay, a taste of local beer and heating from the locals firsthand.
+After catching up with fellow passengers, the boat tour as you come ashore with Whaler's Quest was a huge hit.
+Be sure to look them up for an insightful cruise on the history of Red Bay, a taste of local beer and heating from the locals firsthand.

 Day 38 - Corner Brook, Newfoundland and Labrador